dr-itz/RedminePlannerPlugin/doc/gettingstarted.md

 ## Tweak the visualization

 The generated charts can be tweaked.
-Planner has some settings under Administration -> Plugins -> Planner -> Configure
+Planner has some settings in the project configuration.
+Within a planning project, select "Settings -> Resource Planner".

 ![Planner settings](https://github.com/dr-itz/RedminePlannerPlugin/raw/master/doc/img/scr-planner-settings.png)